Difference Between A Sigma And Pi Bond

 Let's examine some examples to solidify our understanding:

 • Benzene (C₆H₆): Benzene's unique stability stems from its delocalized pi electron system.
 The six carbon atoms form a ring with alternating single and double bonds.
-However, the pi electrons are not localized to specific bonds but rather delocalized across the entire ring, creating a highly stable structure.
+Even so, the pi electrons are not localized to specific bonds but rather delocalized across the entire ring, creating a highly stable structure.
 This delocalization is a key feature of aromatic compounds.

 Delving into Hybridization: The Role of Orbitals